 As an entering first-year student, you'll declare a journalism and mass communication interest as your major for advising assignments and course selection.

-If you are a first-year student eligible for the University of Iowa Honors Program or are a Presidential Scholar, an Old Gold Scholar, or a Daily Iowan Scholar, you are guaranteed admission to the major as long as you complete the two pre-major foundation courses.
+If you are a first-year student eligible for the University of Iowa Honors Program or are a Presidential Scholar or a Daily Iowan Scholar, you are guaranteed admission to the major as long as you complete the two pre-major foundation courses.

 Several campus chapters of national organizations offer leadership experiences and career preparation.
 They include Kappa Tau Alpha, a national society honoring scholarship in journalism; the National Association of Black Journalists; the Public Relations Student Society of America; and Ed on Campus, a group devoted to the magazine industry.